TL;DR

 FAQ

-- Should I include a personal touch?: One line at the end is enough.
-It humanizes the bio and saves the recruiter from having to guess at culture fit.
+- Should I include a personal touch?
+One line at the end is enough.
+It humanizes the bio and saves the recruiter from guessing at culture fit.
 Three lines of hobbies makes the bio feel unfocused.

-- Should I keyword-stuff for LinkedIn search?: Slightly, in the keywords paragraph, but not at the cost of readability.
-The recruiter who searches and clicks still has to read the bio.
-A bio full of keywords that no human would read is the worst of both worlds.
+- Should I keyword-stuff for LinkedIn recruiter search?
+Slightly, in the keywords sentence, but not at the cost of readability.
+Recruiter search does weight the About text, but the human who searches and clicks still has to read it.
+A bio full of keywords no human would read is the worst of both worlds.

 Related